 He invited children's parents who could speak English to participate when the topic of the lesson was "The relations between parents and children".
 Building relationships with students and their parents can help to overcome students' alienation.
 Relationships built on trust go a long way.
 Students must feel that they belong and are accepted.
-Politeness, friendliness, kindness, fairness, respect and empathy are important factors in establishing a sound teacher-student relationship."
+Politeness, friendliness, kindness, fairness, respect and empathy are important factors in establishing a sound teacher-student relationship.".

 For the topic "Education" he invited a teacher from Russia with PhD in Teaching Methodology, yours truly.
-Using different types of lessons: the communication-oriented lesson, the form-oriented lesson, and the control-oriented lesson, we made it possible for all students too participate in one or another way.
-In the table below we tried to summarize and represent monthly results of the work.
+Using different types of lessons: the communication-oriented lesson, the form-oriented lesson, and the controloriented lesson, we made it possible for all students too participate in one or another way.

-Months Increasing of Contact v with Participation in Improvement of
+Months Increasing of Contact with Participation in Improvement of

 motivation teacher communication listening

 comprehension and

 speaking

 February 2% 1 from 12 4 from 12 5%/7%

 March 4% 4 from 12 6 from 12 10%/11%

-April 12% All 11 from 12 15%/ 13%
+April 12% All 11 from 12 15%/13%

 May 15% All all 17%/15%